ATP TRAINING PROGRAM ELEMENTS

 The ATP curriculum encompasses diverse perspectives on psychoanalytic theory, from classical concepts, through ego and self-psychology, to object-relations theory and current thinking about relational and inter-subjective ways of understanding patients and methods for conducting treatment.
 Students interact closely with faculty members and may participate in ongoing reviews of the curriculum.
 Along with BPSI Members and psychoanalytic Candidates, they are encouraged to attend the programs, lecture series and writing workshops offered at BPSI.

-BPSI provides Continuing Education credits for Social Workers, Psychologists, and Psychiatrists for all ATP Seminars.
-For further information
+BPSI provides Continuing Education credits for Social Workers, Psychologists, and Psychiatrists for select ATP Seminars.

 Throughout our training programs BPSI provides several mentors, volunteers from faculty who are committed to supporting ATP students throughout their education and into their professional advancement.

 The faculty of the ATP consists of both psychoanalyst and psychotherapist Members of BPSI.
 All faculty members are experienced clinicians who seek to bring the richness, excitement, and depth of psychoanalytic thinking into the classroom and to help students bring their understanding into their clinical work.

 Click here for a list of our faculty.

 ATP students are required to conduct a twice-weekly supervised psychotherapy with two suitable patients.
 Each treatment is to continue for a minimum of two years.
 Students generally meet with supervisors weekly, especially in the early stages of treatment.
 The relationship between student and Supervisor offers a significant mentoring experience.

 - All BPSI graduate psychoanalysts and all graduates of the ATP are eligible to supervise ATP students.
 For a list of supervisors who are already a part of that system, please click here.